Deeds of the Bishops of Cambrai: Sources and methods

 The History of the Church of Reims by Flodoard stood as a model for the Deeds.
 Other literary texts which the authors can be shown to have used include Julius Caesar's De bello Gallico, Cicero's De inventione, Gregory of Tours's Decem libri historiarum and possibly Pseudo-Hegesippus' Latin translation of Josephus' Jewish Wars.
-Documentary sources include royal and private charters kept in the cathedral and in other churches of the dicoese.
+Documentary sources include royal and private charters kept in the cathedral and in other churches of the diocese.
 Occasionally such documents are quoted at length in the Deeds.
 In the preface, the first and primary author describes his method of information gathering, which included interviewing witnesses:

 At the command of our lord bishop Gerard, we have committed to memory, to the extent that we have been able to track it down verifiably, information about the history of our cities, namely Cambrai and Arras, as well as about their shepherds.

 there is nothing here other than what we have found in annals, or the histories of the fathers, or in the deeds of kings, or in the documents that were in the archive of this church, or what we have learned from certain witnesses through what they saw or heard.
 Otherwise, it is better to remain silent rather than to pass along false information.

 The conception of history held by the authors of the Deeds is derived from Isidore of Seville's Etymologies, which holds history to be the truth about the past and incompatible with fiction or speculation.
 The first author of the Deeds is explicit that "it therefore is better to remain silent ... than to concoct a fable."
 That this is a conscious decision is clear from the author's knowledge of Cicero's De inventione and probable familiarity with a competing contemporary Ciceronian tradition represented by Richer of Reims, which held that the historian must fill in gaps in his story to meet rhetorical standards.